miohtama/opsec/audit_templates/index.rst

 .. note ::

     This is a living, work-in-progress, document.
-We kindly ask you no to refer to this document or use the material presented here until the authors get the version 1.0 released.
+We kindly ask you no to refer to this document or use the material presented here until the authors release the version 1.0.

 What is operations security (OPSEC)
 ===================================